donpui/react-image-annotation-v2/EDITING_EXAMPLE.md

 2. **Drag to Move**: Click and drag annotations to reposition them
 3. **Resize**: Use corner and edge handles to resize annotations
 4. **Delete**: Optional delete button appears on hovered annotations (when enabled)
+5. **Confirm/Reset**: Optional confirm (✓) and reset (✕) buttons with preview mode - changes are only applied when confirmed
-5. **Live Updates**: Annotations update in real-time during dragging
+6. **Live Updates**: Annotations update in real-time during dragging
-6. **Boundary Constraints**: Annotations are constrained within the image boundaries
+7. **Boundary Constraints**: Annotations are constrained within the image boundaries
-7. **Enhanced Visual Feedback**: Improved styling on hover and during drag operations
+8. **Enhanced Visual Feedback**: Improved styling on hover and during drag operations
-8. **Improved Hover Areas**: Larger interactive zones around control elements to prevent accidental loss of hover state
+9. **Improved Hover Areas**: Larger interactive zones around control elements to prevent accidental loss of hover state

 ## Integration